maros/Zway-SecurityZone/README.md

 The state security zone can be armed and disarmed via a virtual switch device.
 Optionally arming of a zone can also be delayed, ie. allowing for leaving the house without tripping alarms.
+When arming an alarm zone, all sensors are checked if they are already tripped (eg. if a window is left open)

 In case of an alarm this module will not perform any actions.
 It will just emit an event, which should be catched and processed by other modules in the automation engine (eg. sending notifications, turning on alrm sirens, ...)
+The EventWatcher module from https://github.com/maros/Zway-EventWatcher can be used to act upon alarms.

 # Configuration